jonator/E2/README.md

 ### Elm-format, Standards JS and Precommit hook
   [Elm-format](https://github.com/avh4/elm-format) will take care of everything related to elm.
 For anything javascript related we'll rely on [standardJS](https://github.com/feross/standard).
   On `npm test` standard will check every .js file inside the `/server` and `/src` directories making sure they all comply to the standard javascript style.

-***

-## Elm by default
-The project runs with Elm by default and hot replacement of changes to the modules.
-Currently it is on 0.17.1 A dummy Elm app, that consume the server API is provided as an example.